 - 2 cloves garlic, crushed and chopped

-Once boiling, carefully pour into the jar over the jalapenos/onion/carrots.
+- Once boiling, carefully pour into the jar over the jalapenos/onion/carrots.
 Let jar sit out to cool down some for about 15-20 minutes, then place the lid on and refrigerate.
 Keep stored in the refrigerator.

 Base recipe adapted from allrecipes.